An Excerpt from active measures: part ii

 Zamanian hopped across the aisle and fumbled with his belt.

-“Where were you assigned last?” he asked.
+“Where were you last assigned?” he asked.

 “The Joint Staff.
 Operations Division,” Zamanian answered.